Staten Island man charged with putting woman's dead body in bin outside home: police

-STATEN ISLAND, N.Y.
-(WPIX) — A Staten Island man has been arrested over allegations of putting a woman’s dead body in a large bin outside his home, New York police said early Monday.
+A Staten Island man has been arrested over allegations of putting a woman’s dead body in a large bin outside his home, New York police said early Monday.
+KTLA’s sister station WPIX reports.

 Glen Brancato, 56, is charged with concealment of a human corpse, obstructing governmental administration, and criminal tampering after he was allegedly seen on surveillance video carrying the remains of 26-year-old Lahuma Payton to the bin, NYPD officials said.